 Jenia Gorbanenko is an anthropologist (PhD), specialising in the study of religion and outer space.
-In her doctoral research, carried out as part of the ETHNO-ISS team - a project funded by the European Research Council to undertake a multi-sited ethnography of the International Space Station - she interrogated the Russian Orthodox Christian perspective on space exploration.
-Prior to joining the ETHNO-ISS team, Jenia researched the post-Soviet religious revival in Russia.
+In her doctoral research, carried out as part of the ETHNO-ISS team – a project funded by the European Research Council to undertake a multi-sited ethnography of the International Space Station – she interrogated the Russian Orthodox Christian perspective on space exploration.
+Jenia researches how institutions and phenomena that burgeoned in the late-Soviet period endure, evolve, and morph over time, continuing to bear upon the present in contemporary Russian society.
 She has co-edited an open access volume Exploring Ethnography of Outer Space: Methods and Perspectives and is currently working on turning her PhD thesis into a book.
 Having worked in commercial and applied anthropology since 2016, Jenia is also a freelance ethnographic consultant and qualitative researcher.

 Books